Foolproof Instant Pot Long-Grain Rice – Fast & Easy!

 Using the Instant Pot to cook lots of rice all at one time means I’ve got fluffy rice waiting in the refrigerator to season any way I wish.

 The key here is to leave out heavy seasonings when you initially batch-cook your rice.
-You don’t want seasonings in your cooked rice to clash with the seasonings you might want to use when you serve it in different ways in the next several days.
+You don’t want seasonings in your cooked rice to clash with the seasonings you might want to use when you serve it in different ways over the next several days.

 Since my homemade broth is unsalted, salt is the only seasoning I add to my batch-cooked rice.
 (If you’re using salted broth you may not need to add any extra salt.)